Context

 to reference the context variable to deliver a personalized message to each user.

-This also applies to multiple Context steps.
-For example, if Context step A defines Variable A as job_title
+This also applies across multiple Context steps.
+For example, imagine this sequence:

 .